 Accommodation in Syros

 Aristide.
 Housed in a newly restored mansion in the historical center of Ermoupolis, in the aristocratic Vaporia (Greek for “Boats”) neighborhood, once a residential one for shipowners and industrialists, this boutique hotel combines old-world elegance and contemporary design.
 With its dramatic marble staircase and Doric columns, the building is an architectural gem showcasing Greek Neoclassical and Art Deco styles.
 From common to private areas, guests can enjoy the spaciousness of a grand home together with celebrated interior design pieces and a private art collection.
 It provides you with a selection of 9 incredible suites, an art gallery, an artists’ residence & workshop, and two bars.
 Almost all suites have high ceilings, sea views, balconies or terraces, and private plunge pools or stone bathtubs.
-The hotel serves breakfast and brunch with menus designed by acclaimed food and wine critic Nikoleta Makrionitou.
-You might be tempted by the champagne breakfast option with dishes such as Avgotaraxo (Greek bottarga) with butter and lemon zest, or avocado salad with smoked trout and cream of local Anthotiro cheese.
-You can drink a cocktail in the shade of trees or the sea-view rooftop.
+Already, the hotel’s breakfast was praised for focusing on local and organic ingredients.
+The addition in 2022 of its own vegetable and fruit garden gives you the opportunity to enjoy an excitingly creative seasonal menu inspired by local recipes.
+All coffees are made to order by the barista.
+In addition to established breakfast staples, the menu includes dishes such as Tirititim eggs, San Michali saganaki and caper preserve, or zucchini tart with yogurt.
+Another new development is the opening of its rooftop restaurant treating you with contemporary Cycladic cuisine.
+Panoramic views over the Aegean Sea and ‘the most comfortable chair in the world’ (Honoré’s vintage Croisette armchair) make for an unusually relaxed fine dining experience.
+You can drink a cocktail in the shade of trees or on the sea-view rooftop.
 The beach is an 8-minute walk away, making it a convenient choice for luxury travelers.

 Hotel Ploes.
 In a 150-year-old two-wing neoclassical mansion in Ermoupolis, renovated at the end of the 20th century, you will find one luxe suite with a private spa, 8 rooms, and various others majestic spaces decorated with art and antiques.
 The café-bar ‘Plous’ at the hotel’s front yard has an amazing Aegean sea view.
 Plus you will have direct access to swimming.
 Handmade rugs, genuine Venetian chandeliers, marble bathrooms, fine chinaware, and classic furniture are a visual treat for the guests.